hashicorp/terraform-aws-consul/modules/run-consul/README.md

-Consul can encrypt all of its network traffic (see the [encryption docs for details](https://www.consul.io/docs/agent/encryption.html)), but by default, encryption is not enabled in this Blueprint.
+Consul can encrypt all of its network traffic (see the [encryption docs for details](https://www.consul.io/docs/agent/encryption.html)), but by default, encryption is not enabled in this Module.
 To enable encryption, you need to do the following:

 1. [Gossip encryption: provide an encryption key](#gossip-encryption-provide-an-encryption-key)
 1. [RPC encryption: provide TLS certificates](#rpc-encryption-provide-tls-certificates)